ajcodes020/gui_python/README.md

 # snake_game
-This program has existing bugs that is yet to get fixed.
+This is a simple snake program and has existing bugs that is yet to get fixed.